Nompumelelo Maduna: Miss South Africa 2019

 Maduna began her pageantry career after entered the 61st edition of Miss South Africa in 2019 representing Gauteng province.
 In the finale she was placed in the Top 5.

 Miss Earth 2021

 In 2021, Maduna continued to build her pageant career when she was crowned Miss Earth South Africa 2021.
 As the national beauty pageant titleholder, she represented her country South Africa at the international Miss Earth 2021 pageant and she was placed in the Top 20.
 Her work reflected her passion for protecting the planet and empowering others to take action for environmental change.

 Miss South Africa 2024

 Maduna returned to the pageant stage in 2024, competing once again for the 66th edition of Miss South Africa crown.
-Before the finale, she won Crown Chasers pageant competion by the organisation multiple times and finished as the 1st Runner-up of the Miss South Africa 2024.
+Before the finale, she won Crown Chasers pageant competition by the organisation multiple times and finished as the 1st Runner-up of the Miss South Africa 2024.
 Fans and the nation made debate that she was supposed to be crowned as the winner over her queen Mia le Roux.